-We reviewed the information provided by FHFA's OGC, and our Office of Counsel made an independent assessment of the reasonableness of the applicable legal authorities on which OGC relied.
+We reviewed the information provided by FHFA's OGC, and the Office of Inspector General's (OIG) Office of Counsel made an independent assessment of the reasonableness of the applicable legal authorities on which OGC relied.
 Based on its review, OIG's Office of Counsel determined that OGC's analysis is reasonable.

-Notwithstanding the inapplicability of these various IPIA subsections, FHFA advises in its PAR:
+Notwithstanding the inapplicability of these various IPIA, as amended, subsections, FHFA advises in its PAR:

-FHFA, in the spirit of compliance and as part of a sound internal control structure, has established controls to detect and prevent improper vendor payments.
-The Agency has identified no activities susceptible to significant erroneous payments that meet IPIA's thresholds.
-Additionally, FHFA pursues the recovery of all improper payments.
+FHFA, in the spirit of compliance and as part of its sound internal control structure, has established controls to detect and prevent improper vendor payments. ...
+FHFA has not identified any programs or activities susceptible to significant improper payments that meet IPIA's thresholds.10